I Don't Have Time for Therapy...And Other Reasons to Consider Online Therapy

 Need Help?
 Get It!

 According to the National Alliance of Mental Illness, one in five Americans struggle with mental illness.
 Yet, only one third of these people obtain treatment for various reasons.
 Some of these barriers can be alleviated with telepsychology.

 Telepsychology is rapidly growing.
 Despite all the benefits, however, telepsychology is not for everyone.
 If you contact a therapist who provides telepsychology services, they will ask you several questions to assess your appropriateness.
 Furthermore, you may find that face-to-face treatment is more effective for you.
 If you need help, get it...via whatever modality is beneficial for you.

-If you found this blog post helpful, stay tuned for these upcoming blog posts by yours truly: Do I Need Therapy, What Is Cognitive Behavioral Therapy, and How do I Select a Therapist.
-I also suggest reading my recent blog posts, Reasons to Consider NOT Using Your Insurance for Psychotherapy and What Is Psychotherapy.
+If you found this blog post helpful, I also suggest reading my recent blog posts, The Dark Side of Therapy, Reasons to Consider NOT Using Your Insurance for Psychotherapy and What Is Psychotherapy.